WebFuzzing/EvoMaster/README.md

 <br>

 <b>HIRING</b>: we are hiring postdocs to work on this project.
-For more information and for applying, contact us directly at *arcand@westerdals.no*
+For more information and for applying, see [here](https://www.linkedin.com/jobs/view/644074423/).
 <br>

 EvoMaster ([www.evomaster.org](http://evomaster.org)) is a tool prototype